Prehistoric Iberia: Lower Paleolithic

-Lower Paleolithic begins in Iberia with the first human habitation c.1.3 Ma ago, and ends conventionally 128 ka ago, making it the longest period of Iberia's Paleolithic.
+The Lower Paleolithic begins in Iberia with the first human habitation c.1.3 Ma ago, and ends conventionally 128 ka ago, making it the longest period of Iberia's Paleolithic.
 It is mainly studied from the human fossils and stone tools found at archaeological sites, of which Atapuerca is of significant importance.
 It contains many animal and Homo antecessor fossils showing signs of stone tool manipulation for reaching the spinal cord, which constitute the first evidence of cannibalism among Homo.

-Lithic tools from this period correspond to Mode 1, or Oldowan, and Mode 2, or Acheulean, industries, with the former being mainly simple flint cores and flakes, and the latter showing more variation in both materials and functionality, dominated by the biface.
 At Sima de los Huesos archaeologists have found Homo heidelbergensis fossils, dated c.
 430 ka ago, corresponding to around 30 individuals and with neither evidence of habitation nor of a catastrophic event, thus being hypothesized as the first evidence of Homo burial.
 DNA analysis from these fossils also suggest a process of continuous hybridization among Homo species throughout this period, until the final arrival of Homo neanderthalensis.

 Middle Paleolithic

 Middle Paleolithic (c.
-128 – 40 ka ago) is dominated by an extended occupation of Iberia by Homo neanderthalensis or, more popularly, Neanderthal, who had a heavier body, higher lung volume and a bigger brain than Homo sapiens.
+128 – 40 ka ago) is dominated by an extended occupation of Iberia by Homo neanderthalensis or, more popularly, Neanderthals, who had a heavier body, higher lung volume and a bigger brain than Homo sapiens.
 Gorham's cave (Gibraltar) contains Neanderthal rock art, suggesting they had higher symbolic thought abilities than it was previously supposed.
-This period, as the previous one, is mainly studied from fossils and stone tools, which evolve into Mode 3 or Mousterian.
-There is no extended usage of bone or antlers for tool fabrication, and very few wood usage evidence remains because of decomposition.
+This period, like the previous one, is mainly studied from fossils and stone tools, which evolve into Mode 3 or Mousterian.
+There is no extended usage of bone or antlers for tool fabrication, and very little wood usage evidence remains because of decomposition.

-By contrast with lower Paleolithic, when habitation was usually in open air and caves were used circumstantially (burial, tool fabrication, butchering), throughout this period caves are increasingly used for habitation, with remains of archaic home conditioning.
+By contrast with Lower Paleolithic, when habitation was usually in open air and caves were used circumstantially (burial, tool fabrication, butchering), throughout this period caves are increasingly used for habitation, with remains of archaic home conditioning.
 The Châtelperronian culture, mostly found in southern France, is contemporaneous to the period of time when both Homo neanderthalensis and Homo sapiens coexisted in Europe, and thus at first it was attributed to the latter, but the discovery of a full skeleton from the former changed its attribution to Homo neanderthalensis.
-Some academics prefer to call it late Mousterian, and there is a debate on whether to consider it either a proper or a transitional industry, since chronologically it belongs to middle Paleolithic but it shows characteristics of upper Paleolithic industries.
+Some academics prefer to call it late Mousterian, and there is a debate on whether to consider it either a proper or a transitional industry, since chronologically it belongs to Middle Paleolithic but it shows characteristics of Upper Paleolithic industries.